ArcticTechnology/ScramblerApp/README.md

 ```
 C:/Users/username/AppData/Local/Python3/ScramblerApp/config
 ```
 3. Highly recommended: Password encrypt this .config file with the Scrambler app.
-This will create .config-c which is still recongnizable by Scrambler.
+This will create .config-c which is still recognizable by Scrambler.
 4. Highly recommended: Once you have the encrypted version (.config-c) you can delete the original .config file as it is no longer needed.
-You defeat the purpose of an ecrypted config file if the unencrypted version is still lying around.
+You defeat the purpose of an encrypted config file if the unencrypted version is still lying around.
 Note if stash detects an unencrypted version, you can choose to have stash encrypt it for you which will automatically delete the original.

 ### Timetravel
-Timetravel is another obfiscation feature of the Scrambler app.
+Timetravel is another obfuscation feature of the Scrambler app.
 Timetravel alter the metadata of all files and folders in a directory and subdirectories.
 Specifically it forces their date and time metadatas to be scrambled to some time in the past.
 This makes it so that you will not be able to determine when a file or folder was last touched or altered.
 To do this, simply set a working directory and run timetravel.
 The Scrambler will crawl through the working directory and its subdirectory and attempt to scramble the metadata of every file and folder it finds.

 ### Conclusion
 With the Scrambler, you can now secure your messages, files, and data.
 Easily password encrypt sensitive information and obfuscate important files from view.
 Hope you enjoy.